mtsar/mtsar-website/_posts/2015-09-18-teleboyarin.md

 Source code of Teleboyarin is available on GitHub under the [MIT license](https://opensource.org/licenses/MIT): <https://github.com/mtsar/teleboyarin>.
 Indeed, similar functionality could be implemented in other messaging systems like Jabber, Slack, WhatsApp, etc.

 *Updated: October 13, 2015.* A short paper on Teleboyarin is accepted for publication in proceedings of the [AINL-ISMW FRUCT 2015](https://nlpub.ru/AINL-ISMW_FRUCT) conference.

+*Updated: November 24, 2015.* The paper [Teleboyarin—Mechanized Labor for Telegram](http://fruct.org/publications/ainl-abstract/files/Ust.pdf) has been published.